SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 ARC frees up the memory used by that instance so that the memory can be used for other purposes instead.
-This ensures that class instances don't take up space in memory when they are no longer needed.
+This ensures that class instances don't take up space in memory when they're no longer needed.

 However, if ARC were to deallocate an instance that was still in use, it would no longer be possible to access that instance's properties, or call that instance's methods.
 Indeed, if you tried to access the instance, your app would most likely crash.

-To make sure that instances don't disappear while they are still needed, ARC tracks how many properties, constants, and variables are currently referring to each class instance.
+To make sure that instances don't disappear while they're still needed, ARC tracks how many properties, constants, and variables are currently referring to each class instance.
 ARC will not deallocate an instance